cpontrelli/aave-flash-loan/README.md

 The flash loan sets up a leveraged lending position by flash loaning 100 USDC, transferring 100 USDC from the user, and lending the total 200 USDC on the user's behalf.
-It then borrows 100 USDC on this collateral to pay off half of the flash loan.
+It then borrows 100 USDC on this collateral to pay off the flash loan.

 After this leveraged position is entered, a separate series of transactions is initiated to exit the leveraged position.
 A new flash loan is created to repay